CF12/Discord-Bot/README.md

 # Discord-Bot
-A small project.
-Will be based off of js.
-Look forward to daily updates.
+This is a small project.
+It's a learn-on-the-way type of thing.
+JS will be the language
+Expect daily updates